onezerocompany/.github/CONTRIBUTING.md

 ### Issues

 Issues should be used to report problems with the library, request a new feature, or discuss potential changes before a PR is created.
-When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.
+When you open a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.

 If you find an Issue that addresses the problem you’re having, please add your reproduction information to the existing issue rather than creating a new one.
 Adding a reaction can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.